Comparison of random field discretizations for high-resolution Bayesian parameter identification in finite element elasticity: Three different random field representations

 The LAS method requires as many coefficients $\xi$ as cells used in the grid to sample a random field.
 As such, it samples the field using a significantly higher parameter dimension than either KL or wavelet expansions, as shown in Figure \ref{fig:las_convergence}.
 This does not necessarily lead to a loss of efficiency, as we will illustrate in Section \ref{ch:numerics}.
 Additionally, it offers some situational advantages over the two other approaches: its use of local averages means that it is very well suited for adaptive mesh refinement in multilevel strategies.
 Additionally, especially for very high resolution grids, the initial cost of the LAS is considerably lower than that of the two other methods, see Figure \ref{fig:costs}.

-\begin{remark} In its current form, the LAS method relies on a rectangular geometry of the domain and finite elements.
-While extensions to this framework could be developed to allow more complex geometries (e.g. by embedding the domain in a rectangular one similar to the torus embedding of the wavelet approach or by extending the division analysis to triangular elements), no such implementations currently exist \cite{liu_advances_2019}.
-Such a treatment is beyond the scope of this paper but should be relatively straightforward. \end{remark}
+\begin{remark} In its current form, the LAS method relies on a rectangular geometry of the domain and finite elements \cite{liu_advances_2019}.
+Extensions to this framework typically consist of embedding a grid into a rectangular domain or warping a rectangular grid to obtain more complex shapes \cite{griffiths_probabilistic_2004}.
+It would be of value to extend the division analysis of the LAS approach to triangular elements to enable more general geometries.
+However, such a treatment is beyond the scope of this thesis but should be relatively straightforward. \end{remark}